dbuenzli/fmt/README.md

 Fmt exposes combinators to devise `Format` pretty-printing functions.

 Fmt depends only on the OCaml standard library.
-It is distributed under the BSD3 license.
+The Fmt_tty optional library that allows to setup formatters for terminal color output depends on the Unix library.
+Fmt is distributed under the BSD3 license.

 Home page: http://erratique.ch/software/fmt
 Contact: Daniel Bünzli `<daniel.buenzl i@erratique.ch>`